harald25/rsync-project/README.md

 # rsync-project
 Linux backup system utilizing rsync, LVM, and ZFS.
-The backup scripts are written in Python 3.6 and tested on Centos7
+The backup scripts are written in Python 3.6.7 and tested on Centos7.
+Will be tested on RHEL 6 and 7 for clients.
+Testing other OSes for the server is not currently planned.

 ## Dependencies: